 There are many reasons you may have landed on this bike camera guide so make sure to check out that index above!
 Whatever the reason you are looking into bicycle cameras, I guess that it fits into one of these 3 distinct use cases or categories:

-1. Capturing cycling experiences like specific bike trails, cycling routes, or group rides.
-You want to show off that epic ride, or in my case, I often am showing how to get around my town safely so I’m looking for a stable point of view like you were riding with me.
+Capturing cycling experiences like specific bike trails, cycling routes, or group rides.
+You want to show off that epic ride, or in my case, I often show how to get around my town safely so I’m looking for a stable point of view like you were riding with me.

-Each of these unique categories has different needs out of the camera, mounting system, and user interface.
-I hope this bike camera guide gets you going to find the right camera for you.
-Make sure to post a comment below to let me know what type of biking you are documenting and how!
+Each of these unique categories has different needs for the camera, mounting system, and user interface.
+I hope this bike camera guide helps you find the right camera for you.
+Post a comment below to let me know what type of biking you are documenting and how!

 What is a Bike Action Camera?